Package Management

 The source for pkgar is fairly lightweight, we highly recommend reading it and contributing to the pkgar repository.

-If you have questions feel free to ask us on the Chat page.
+If you have questions, feel free to ask us on the Chat page.